kennethacurtis/pynostr-cli/README.md

 Currently supported functionality:

-- generates public and private key pair in either hex or pem format, which an option to output to a file
+- generates public and private key pair in either hex or pem format, with an option to output to a file

 For more information, visit https://github.com/nostr-protocol/nostr